pschaus/book_lepl1402/source/part4.rst

 Imagine that the books are displayed on a website, allowing visitors to browse through an extensive catalog.
 To enhance user experience, the website provides a feature to sort the books not just by their titles, but also by other attributes: the author's name or the publication year.

-Now, the challenge arises: our current ``Book`` class design uses the Comparable interface to determine the natural ordering of books based solely on their titles.
-While this design works perfectly for sorting by title, it becomes restrictive when we want to provide multiple sorting criteria.
+Now, the challenge arises: Our current ``Book`` class design uses the ``Comparable`` interface to determine the natural ordering of books based solely on their titles.
+While this design works perfectly for sorting by title, it becomes restrictive when we want to provide multiple sorting criteria (for instance, sorting by author or publication year).
 Since the ``Comparable`` interface mandates a single ``compareTo()`` method, it implies that there's only one "natural" way to sort the objects of a class.
 This design decision binds us to sorting by title and makes it less straightforward to introduce additional sorting methods for other attributes.

-A general important principle of object-oriented design is the Open/Closed Principle (OCP): a software module (like a class or method) should be open for extension but closed for modification:
+A general important principle of object-oriented design is the :ref:`Open/Closed Principle (OCP) <abstract_classes>`: A software module (like a class or method) should be open for extension but closed for modification:

 1. Open for Extension: This means that the behavior of the module can be extended or changed as the requirements of the application evolve or new functionalities are introduced.
 2. Closed for Modification: Once the module is developed, it should not be modified to add new behavior or features.
 Any new functionality should be added by extending the module, not by making modifications to the existing code.

-The delegate design pattern can help us improve our design and is a nice example of the OCP.
+The so-called *Delegate Design Pattern* can help us improve our design and is a nice example of the OCP.
-The delegation here occurs when the sorting algorithm (within ``Collections.sort()``) calls the ``compare()`` method of the provided ``Comparator`` object.
+In the example of ``Book``, delegation occurs when the sorting algorithm (within ``Collections.sort()``) calls the ``compare()`` method of the provided ``Comparator`` object.
 The responsibility of defining how two ``Book`` objects compare is delegated to the ``Comparator`` object, allowing for flexibility in sorting criteria without modifying the ``Book`` class or the sorting algorithm itself.

 This delegation approach with ``Comparator`` has a clear advantage over inheritance because you can define countless sorting criteria without needing to modify or subclass the original ``Book`` class.